jalalmansour/st_chat_Duino/README.md

 ```
 ## Use code with caution.
 Python
-Example
+Example:
-Here's an example of how to use the st_duino component:
+### Here's an example of how to use the st_duino component:
 ```sh
 import streamlit as st
 from st_duino import st_duino